 - Rinse pod.
 Remove and discard sticker.
 Do not detach lid.

 - Place in recycling bin.

 If your municipality does not recycle PP#5 plastics, stack and return clean and dry empty pods to Wanderlust Coffees.
-Mail them to 823 N. Duke St., Lancaster, PA 17602 (our home office), or deliver them to the roastery at 923 N. Christian St., Lancaster, PA (contact us first to make sure someone will be at the roastery to meet you).
+Mail them to 823 N. Duke St., Lancaster, PA 17602 (our home office), or drop them off at most Wegmans stores (verify with your local store's recycling policy first).
 Thank you!